Canon 300D vs 6D

 Review summary: Canon 300D vs 6D

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 300D and the Canon 6D?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 300D: